Courtland Allen, Founder of Indie Hackers

 You indeed need not only an immense amount of skill, but you need the market to be on your side, you need a lot of things to sort of line up and go your way.
 I figured I am thirty years old now; I don’t have the patience just to keep rolling the dice.
 I would much rather do something that I have a little bit more control over.
 To see if I can understand the fundamentals of business, what is it that makes people want to buy something, what is it that makes people want to come to a website, and do it at a smaller scale where I’m not co-opted by the venture capitalist’s business model.

 I don’t think there is something wrong with the VC model if that’s the game that you want to play.
 The company that I work at right now, Stripe, is doing it very well.
-But, I figured for myself and for a lot of other people it’s more realistic not to go that path.
+But, I figured for myself and for a lot of other people it’s more realistic not to go down that path.

 When did you realize that you were on to something with Indie Hackers?